neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/White Riot.md

 ---

 # White Riot (2019)

-Rock Against Racism was formed in 1976, prompted by Eric Clapton.
+​​Rock Against Racism was formed in 1976, prompted by Eric Clapton.
 It blends fresh interviews with archive footage to recreate a hostile environment of anti-immigrant hysteria and National Front marches.

+**7.2** on [object Object]